 The Arizona Supreme Court noted that Arizona has a “public policy of deterring drunk driving” and that [w]hen a person … engages in behavior so egregious as to drive a motor vehicle in a drugged or drunken state, resulting in the death or injury of innocent people, he or she must recognize that the decision to drive in that condition may result in placing everything on the line, even if solely as a reminder to others so tempted.

-An Arizona jury decides whether a drunk driving injury case merits punitive damages (This MUST be allowed).
-For example, in one Arizona case, the court said, “If there is evidence that defendant drove while intoxicated, and that his intoxicated driving was a proximate cause of an accident and resulting injury, the jury decides whether the negligence was gross or wanton.”
+An Arizona jury decides whether a drunk driving injury case merits Punitive Damages in Car Accidents (This MUST be allowed).
+For example, in one Arizona case, the court said, “If there is evidence that defendant drove while intoxicated and that his intoxicated driving was a proximate cause of an accident and resulting injury, the jury decides whether the negligence was gross or wanton.”

-In another Arizona Supreme Court case, the court held: Whether a party who consciously consumes enough alcohol to raise her blood alcohol level to more than two and one-half times the legal limit and then drives a motor vehicle on public roads has demonstrated conduct that shows an evil mind intending to interfere with the rights of others lawfully using the highway or disregarding the substantial risk that conduct poses of significant harm to others is a question of fact for the jury.
+In another Arizona Supreme Court case, the court held: Whether a party who consciously consumes enough alcohol to raise her blood alcohol level to more than two and one-half times the legal limit and then drives a motor vehicle on public roads has demonstrated conduct that shows an evil mind intending to interfere with the rights of others lawfully using the highway or disregarding the substantial risk that conducts poses of significant harm to others is a question of fact for the jury.
 However, just because you claim punitive damages as a DUI victim doesn’t necessarily mean that you’ll get them.
-The more outrageous the impaired driver’s conduct, the more likely a jury is to award punitive damages.
+The more outrageous the impaired driver’s conduct, the more likely a jury is to award Punitive Damages in Car Accidents.

-The driver who was DUI isn’t necessarily the only party liable for punitive damages.
+The driver who was DUI isn’t necessarily the only party liable for Punitive Damages in Car Accidents.
 Under certain circumstances, the driver’s employer or the establishment that sold the liquor (or other intoxicant) to the driver may also be responsible.

 Under Arizona law, a drunk driver’s insurance may cover an award of punitive damages.

-Although punitive damages are rare, a jury will more likely award them in DUI cases.
-This is due to the fact that society recognizes the damage drunk and drug-impaired drivers cause to society.
+Although Punitive Damages in Car Accidents are rare, a jury will more likely award them in DUI cases.
+This is because society recognizes the damage drunk and drug-impaired drivers cause to society.
 To learn more about DUI victims’ rights, please visit our page.

 If you have been in a DUI accident, contact Phoenix Accident and Injury Law Firm in nearby Chandler, AZ to speak with an experienced personal injury attorney.
 We provide personal injury legal services to clients in your area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, and Peoria.